 Pound explains that babies are susceptible to reflux — silent or otherwise — because they spend a lot of time lying down, their diet is mostly liquid and their muscle tone, including the muscle tone of the sphincter between the stomach and the esophagus, is less developed.
 Fortunately, some simple measures can provide relief.
 Pound suggests placing a rolled towel under the head of the crib mattress to elevate it 30 degrees, and holding your infant upright for 20 to 30 minutes after each feeding.
 Your doctor may recommend thickening agents to mix with formula or breastmilk, and might prescribe a medication to reduce stomach acidity.
 Time may be the best medicine of all, as reflux sometimes clears up after the first several weeks, once your baby’s muscle tone increases, and he starts spending more time sitting up, then standing, and eventually eating solids.

 “Between six and eight weeks it started to get better,” says Parks.
 “By then he slept in his bassinet for a few hours each night, which gave me a bit of sanity to get through it.”
 By four months, his reflux symptoms had disappeared, without medication.
 “We were lucky.
 It cleared up on its own.”

-A version of this article appeared in our September 2012 issue with the headline “Silent suffering,” p.
-80. Want to talk to other parents about this issue?
-Join the “Baby Health” board in our forums.
+A version of this article appeared in our September 2012 issue with the headline “Silent suffering,” pp. 80.